Pyritium/Pyritium/README.md

 # Welcome to my Profile

-I'm Joshua— a very passionate amateur computer engineer.
+I'm Joshua— a very passionate amateur systems engineer.

 Though I am still very much learning to this day, I have a particular captivation to game engine systems & how they work!
 I love taking apart existing ones & studying them, and working on systems of my own to hopefully one day create my own game engine!